budionosanai/amazon-bedrock-prompt-engineering-and-rag/README.md

 ## ⚠️ Warnings

-**Ensure securely your API keys such as AWS key and Pinecone API key — DO NOT HARDCORE them in notebooks.**
+**Ensure securely API keys such as AWS key and Pinecone API key — DO NOT HARDCORE them in notebooks.**

 ## 📚 Resources